-Each Generation Must Discover It's Mission: Ours is to Fight Global Warming
+Each Generation Must Discover Its Mission: Ours is to Fight Climate Change

 Why we need to focus on climate change now